-With tax season quickly approaching, I want to share some information that I believe you will find helpful.
+With tax season upon us, I want to share some helpful information.

 In authorizing the pension and annuity income tax exemption, the legislature also made a conforming change to the existing teacher pension exemption by allowing taxpayers to claim either that exemption or the pension and annuity exemption.

 I am proud to have been a part of ensuring some income tax relief for Social Security recipients, and those with pensions and annuity income.

 For more information: